Seven Oaks & Ross House Museum

 James Ross and his wife Margaret Smith

 In 1869, James and his family moved back to the Settlement where he became involved in local politics.
-He represented the English settlers in many disputes with the French community, and believed that people needed to cooperate in order to avoid conflict.
+He was nominated by the Anglophone-Métis community to represent their concerns during the Convention of forty, a series of meetings split evenly between the French and English parishes.
+James believed that people needed to cooperate in order to avoid conflict.
 His Scottish-Metis background likely left him in a difficult position as political conflicts took on an increasingly ethnic dimension, and James became a leading moderate voice.
-His actions and beliefs put him in opposition to those who used to support him, and he was blacklisted from the Canadian Party.
+His identity and beliefs put him in opposition to those who used to support him, and he was blacklisted from the Canadian Party.

 Picture